TABLE OF CONTENTS

 Tax returns

 Tax returns are another proof of income for mortgage lenders.
-Most types of home loans, including conventional loans for first-time buyers and non-QM loans, will require tax returns to prove your eligibility.
+Most types of home loans, from conventional loans for first-time buyers to some non-QM loans, will require tax returns to prove your eligibility.

 Letter from employer